 Mirko Busatto sells the agency to his four partners Stefani, Scapin, Gallo and Stigher.
 Their wonderful job through the next 15 years leads to worldwide reputation and to a partnership with Associated Press: their images are published on most international newspapers.

-Celio Scapin becomes the sole owner of the agency, shifting it towards artwork reproduction and documentation of artwork restorations.
+Celio Scapin becomes the sole owner of the agency, shifting it towards artwork reproduction and documentation of artwork restorationse.

-Celio Scapin shuts his photo agency down and sells its huge collection of images, splitting it into two different archives:
+Celio Scapin shuts his photo agency down and sells its huge collection of images.

-- - Archivio Cameraphoto Epoche which holds the historical archive (personalities and all listed above, 1946 to 1987).
+- - Archivio Cameraphoto EPOCHE (presented here) which holds the historical archive: personalities and all listed above, 1946 to 1987.